Electrical and Electronic EngineeringFind a programme

-Dr Reza Nejabati, (Senior Lecturer), Future internet; network virtualisation service; ultra high-speed networks.
+Dr Reza Nejabati, (Reader in Optical Networks), Future internet; network virtualisation service; ultra high-speed networks.

 Professor Dimitra Simeonidou, (Head of Group/Professor in High Performance Networks), Optical networks, cloud computing and future internet.

-Dr Kerstin Eder, (Reader in Design Automation and Verification)
+Professor Kerstin Eder, (Professor in Design Automation and Verification)

 Professor David May, (Professor of Computer Science)

-Mr Simon McIntosh-Smith, (Reader in High Performance Computing)
+Professor Simon McIntosh-Smith, (Professor in High Performance Computing)

-Dr Jose Nunez-Yanez, (Senior Lecturer in Electronic Circuit Design), Reconfigurable computing and video coding.
+Dr Jose Nunez-Yanez, (Reader in Adaptive and Energy Efficient Computing), Reconfigurable computing and video coding.

 Dr Dinesh Pamunuwa, (Reader in Microelectronics), Microelectronics.